Giuseppe Mulè

+Life and career

 Mulè studied at the Vincenzo Bellini Conservatory in Palermo.
 In 1903, even before completing his academic studies, he composed a Largo for cello and piano that was used as an opening song in national radio broadcasts in Italy for RAI.

 After graduating from the conservatory he pursued a career as a conductor in Italy, working with many of that nation's leading orchestras.
 He became the director of the Palermo Conservatory in 1922.
 He left there in 1925 to become the director of the Accademia Nazionale di Santa Cecilia, a post he held for 20 years.
 During the fascist era he was recognized for his talent for organization.
 He was made national secretary of the Sindicato del Musicisti, which he represented in parliament alongside composer Adriano Lualdi from 1929 on.

 He retired in 1945 and lived in Rome until his death six years later.
 His son, Francesco Mulé, became a successful actor in Italy.